nextapps-de/winbox/README.md

 ---------------------------------------------
 ```

-You can set the values for the viewport dynamically, doing this makes it possible to growth up the grid dynamically and also change the grid schema.
+You can set the values for the viewport dynamically, doing this makes it possible to size the grid dynamically and also change the grid schema.

 <a name="customize"></a>
 ## Customize Window